 This should include their view of the current arrangements and provide an opportunity to discuss changes which the parent carer and/or young person may want to be made to the EHCP.

 The parental and/or young person’s contribution, along with the advice and information from the others invited must be circulated to all those invited and at least 2 weeks before the meeting.
 This means that that the initial invite should be sent prior to this, allowing time for the different parties to respond.

 This allows time for everyone to read all the views, information and advice before the meeting knowing what needs to be discussed (there should never be any surprises at the meeting).

-Note: You may want to consider keeping a diary note of when the last annual review was held (or when the EHCP was issued for new ones) and contacting the school a couple of months before the next one is due to start getting a date and asking the school to reach out for views and updates etc.
+Note: You may want to consider keeping a diary note of when the last annual review was held (or when the EHCP was issued for new ones) and contacting the school 2 to 3 months before the next one is due to start getting a date and asking the school to reach out for views and updates.

 If your child or young person has not had an annual review within the past 12 months then speak to your planning coordinator as well as the school.
 If you are not sure who the planning coordinator is you can contact your SENAT area team who will be able to tell you

 The meeting itself should be person centred.
 This means that the meeting is centered fully around the child/young person along with their views and opinions including how the meeting itself will take place.
 Discussion needs to take place in a way that encourages active participation and gives space, time and trust for them to voice their thoughts.
 It is a good idea to encourage children and young people to become involved in their review meetings as soon as they are able to – but certainly from about year 9 onwards.
 They may only want to attend for a short time to start with but this helps them become involved in the decisions that affect their lives.
 If they need to bring someone to support them then this should be allowed.